 It is mandatory that candidates for voter-nominated office list their party preferences/voter registration histories for the preceding ten years.
 It is the responsibility of the candidate to provide accurate information.
-The candidate must account for the full ten years.
-If located out-of-state for a portion, state this.
-If not registered for a portion, provide this information.
-This information will be posted on the Secretary of State's website and the Registrar of Voters' Sample Ballot Pamphlet and website. § 8121(a)(b)
+This information will be posted on the Secretary of State's website and the Registrar of Voters' Voter's Pamphlet and website.

+§ 8121(a)(b)

 If a candidate for a voter-nominated or nonpartisan office submits a Signatures-in-Lieu of Filing Fee Petition pursuant to section 8106, any valid signatures appearing on the petition will, if the signatures are those of registered voters and eligible to vote for the candidate, be counted toward the number of voters required to sign Nomination Papers.
-The requirement for voter-nominated offices that the signer must be registered with the political party of the candidate for the signature to be counted toward the signature requirement on Nomination Papers is not longer in effect.
+The requirement for voter-nominated offices that the signer must be registered with the political party of the candidate for the signature to be counted toward the signature requirement on Nomination Papers is no longer in effect.
 If a Signatures- in-Lieu of Filing Fee Petition contains the requisite number of valid signatures needed on Nomination Papers, the candidate is not required to file Nomination Papers, but may request the Registrar of Voters to accept the petition instead of filing Nomination Papers. § 8061